rezarahem/jupiter/README.md

 # Jupiter

-Jupiter is a CLI tool to simplify deploying modern web applications.
+Jupiter is a CLI tool designed to simplify the deployment of modern web applications.

 - 🔒 **SSL certificates** for secure communication.
 - 🚀 **Zero downtime** during deployments.
 - 🐳 **Docker-based architecture** for containerization and scalability.

+Currently, Jupiter supports deploying Next.js applications only.

-**Jupiter is currently in development and is not stable.
-It is being constantly updated.**
+**Note** Jupiter is actively under development and is not yet stable.
+Frequent updates and changes are being made to improve functionality.

 ## Prerequisites